 The Gates Performing Arts Center (GPAC) seats 360 people and is home to around 10 HPA productions a year from the Lower, Middle and Upper School performing arts programs.
 GPAC features a proscenium-style stage and houses multiple musical theatre and stagecraft classes in the backstage classrooms.
 It also has a workshop area, dressing rooms, costume closets, a sprung dance floor with full-length mirrors, and a ballet barre for any students wishing to take initiative in the performing arts.
 The theater is outfitted with a state-of-the-art surround sound system and a 4k laser projection system.

 The Davenport Music Center is adjacent to the Gates Performing Arts Center and is a building devoted to music instruction and development.
 The Upper School’s choir and musical theatre classes meet in the Music Center, which has multiple practice rooms and instruments available to students during school and after-school hours.

 Gerry Clark Art Center

 The Gerry Clark Art Center features a spacious, open air main studio, a ceramics room and kiln, and a photographic studio equipped with lights and backgrounds.
 The art center displays past student work in every medium and encourages current students to be adventurous in their future projects.

 John Dyer Memorial Library

 The John Dyer Memorial Library features 17,000 volumes and 800 periodicals, including 70 current subscriptions, accessible to all students and faculty.
-The library is equipped with multiple encyclopediae for reference use and has a rare Hawaiiana literature and art collection.
-Multiple freshmen introductory courses, as well as select English as a Second Language (ESL) classes, meet in the facility’s classrooms.
+The library is equipped with multiple encyclopedia for reference use and has a rare Hawaiiana literature and art collection.
+Multiple freshmen introductory courses, as well as select English Language Learner (ELL) classes, meet in the facility’s classrooms.
 The library overlooks the 220-acre Upper Campus and provides a social yet serene environment in which students can be productive.